0fajarpurnama0/file-synchronizer-online-course-sharing/README.md

 If Moodle is chosen.

-2. It is needed to create a directory fajar-moodle-sync owned by www-data under moodle_directory/local, a notice is also given on this section (i.e. sudo mkdir /var/www/html/moodle/local/fajar-moodle-sync; sudo chown www-data:www-data /var/www/html/moodle/local/fajar-moodle-sync).
+2. It is needed to create a directory fajar-moodle-sync owned by www-data for user and group under moodle_directory/local, a notice is also given on this section (i.e. sudo mkdir /var/www/html/moodle/local/fajar-moodle-sync; sudo chown www-data:www-data /var/www/html/moodle/local/fajar-moodle-sync).
 This step is unnecessary once it is a moodle plugin, or please inform if you have a better way.
 3. Go to setting and set the Moodle directory location (i.e. /var/www/html/moodle) and Moodle url (i.e. md.hicc.cs.kumamotou.ac.jp, another i.e. 127.0.0.1/fajar_moodle).
 4. If succeeded the click generate course list button.
 If this doesn't work, try the return button and go back to setting menu, check if i.e. /var/www/html/moodle/local/fajar-moodle-sync/get_course_id.php script exist, then access this location via browser manually.
 The main menu will have the list of the course available on the Moodle site (to add more list, manually create new course on Moodle and re-run step 3 again).
 5. After choosing a menu there will be a button to automatically generate a course backup using